GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 ### Solved Bugs
 <hr>
 <ul>
     <li>A style fault was highlighted during the LightHouse report.
-The backgroundColor found to clash with foregroundColor of the text from the incorrect answer which wasn't providing enough contrast.</li>
+The background color was found to clash with the foreground color of the text from the incorrect answer which wasn't providing enough contrast.</li>
-    <li>The item was found in my JavaScript script file in the checkAnswer function where the original color was set to red to signal an incorrect answer.</li>
+    <li>The item was found in my JavaScript script file in the check answer function where the original color was set to red to signal an incorrect answer.</li>
     <li>This styling issue was rectified by altering the color to a different shade of red.
 I changed the color from "Red" to "Crimson".</li>
     <hr>
     <li>Upon playing the game, on the 10th submission of results I neglected to notice the button still has the writing inside it which says "next question".</li>